uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Bugfix : IE7/IE8 width set correctly for edit album autocomplete field

 = V1.9.0 - 27.11.2011 =
-* NEW : Keep image transparency for PNG and GIF format
+* NEW : Keep images transparency for PNG and GIF format
 * NEW : Switch to Plupload, support now HTML5 Upload (only with WordPress 3.3)
-* NEW : Added client side photo resize feature (only with WordPress 3.3)
+* NEW : Added client side resize feature (only with WordPress 3.3)
 * NEW : Support for gallery templates in album shortcodes [ album id=x template="name" gallery="templatename" ]
 * NEW : Added new hook ngg_delete_picture
-* Changed : Updated to jQuery Cycle Version 2.9995
+* Changed : Updated gallery plugin to jQuery Cycle Version 2.9995
 * Changed : Always cache the single pictures, remove option
 * Bugfix : Couldn't use bulk operation for search results
 * Bugfix : Bugfix for Edit thumbnails under IE 8 + 9
-* Bugfix : Allow empty photo altext in ngg.editImage
+* Bugfix : Allow empty altext in ngg.editImage
-* Bugfix : Various PHP notice fixes
+* Bugfix : Various PHP notice fixes in gallery plugin
 * Bugfix : Resize fix for Shutter effect and mobile Browser
 * Bugfix : FTP Import missing slug field into database
 * Bugfix : Check also EXIF field "DateTimeOriginal" for timestamp